wutchermax/CANTILEVER-PROJECT-1/README.md

 # CANTILEVER-PROJECT-1
 E-commerce
-Product page for an e-commerce site that displays product details, images, prices, and reviews. and features like image carousels
+TASK - Product page for an e-commerce site that displays product details, images, prices, and reviews. and features like image carousels
 User registration and login/logout functionality filtering and sorting options.
 Responsive design for mobile and desktop.